 The public relations campaign began by reintroducing TranS1 and AxiaLIF to the press and immediately positioned the company as one that could “rise from the ashes” and rebuild.
-Initially, the PR team contacted the journalists who covered the Baxano Medical bankruptcy, and gained editorial pieces announcing the company’s salvage, highlighting the fact that it was clearly “worth saving.”
+Initially, the PR team contacted the journalists who covered the Baxano Medical bankruptcy, gaining editorial pieces announcing the company’s salvage, highlighting the fact that it was clearly “worth saving.”

-Among the APSS members, the PR team was able to gather a group of five surgeons to commit to forming a TranS1 Advisory Board.
+Among the APSS members, the PR team was able to gather a group of five surgeons to commit to forming a TranS1 advisory board.
 Members of this board agreed to speak openly to the press in support of TranS1 and also developed studies and writings for textbooks educating the next generation of spinal surgeons.

 Comprise formed invaluable relationships with surgeons who have publicly supported reimbursement of TranS1’s AxiaLIF through press interviews, news release quotes, and textbook chapters.
 We also managed to generate more than 23 positive pieces published about both TranS1 and AxiaLIF.